vince-nlp/aclrollingreview/responsibleNLPresearch.md

 1. by filling in the checklist to ensure that best practices are put in place when using, creating or providing assets,
 2. by including a discussion in the paper about any potential positive or negative societal impacts and any limitations of the work.
 The guidelines below provide additional information about what should be discussed.

-The checklist is completed as part of the submission from.
+The checklist is completed as part of the submission form.
 Note, prior to February 2024, it was completed as a separate PDF.

 Reviewers will be asked to use the checklist as one of the factors in their evaluation.